Ben-Kerman/anki-jrp/README.md

-To generate or remove readings and accent info for a single note, select it in the Anki browser, focus the field you want to change and click one of the conversion buttons at the right of the editor toolbar (or press the associated shortcut).
+To generate or remove readings and accent info for a single note, select it in the Anki browser, focus the field you want to change and click one of the conversion buttons at the right of the editor toolbar or press the associated shortcut.

 ### Bulk Conversion

 The _Notes_ entry in the browser's menu bar contains an action for converting notes in bulk.

 Select any notes you want to change, choose the bulk conversion action from the menu bar, adjust the configuration dialog to what you want and click _Convert_.
 All notes need to be of the same note type, since it wouldn't be possible to determine the target field otherwise.

 With the _Default_ and _Migaku_ conversion types, any notes that already contain reading/accent syntax will be converted directly to the closest equivalent in